 \section{Introduction}

-Automated fact-checking systems today are moving from predicting the claim's veracity by capturing the superficial cues of credibility, such as the way the claim is written, the statistics captured in the claim author's profile or the stances of its respondents on the social networks \cite{zubiaga2016analysing,derczynski-etal-2017-semeval,gorrell-etal-2019-semeval,fajcik-etal-2019-fit,li-etal-2019-eventai} towards evidence-grounded systems which given a claim, identify relevant sources and then use these to predict the claim's veracity \cite{thorne-etal-2018-fever, jiang-etal-2020-hover,park-etal-2022-faviq}.
+Today's automated fact-checking systems are moving from predicting the claim's veracity by capturing the superficial cues of credibility, such as the way the claim is written, the statistics captured in the claim author's profile, or the stances of its respondents on social networks \cite{zubiaga2016analysing,derczynski-etal-2017-semeval,gorrell-etal-2019-semeval,fajcik-etal-2019-fit,li-etal-2019-eventai} towards evidence-grounded systems which, given a claim, identify relevant sources and then use these to predict the claim's veracity \cite{thorne-etal-2018-fever, jiang-etal-2020-hover,park-etal-2022-faviq}.
 In practice, providing precise evidence turns out to be at least as important as predicting the veracity itself.
-Disproving claim without linking it to factual evidence often fails to be persuasive, and can even cause a ``backfire`` effect --- refreshing and strengthening the belief into errorneous claim \cite{lewandowsky2012misinformation}\footnote{Discussion in Appendix~\ref{app:lewandovsky}.}.
+Disproving a claim without linking it to factual evidence often fails to be persuasive and can even cause a ``backfire'' effect --- refreshing and strengthening the belief into an erroneous claim \cite{lewandowsky2012misinformation}\footnote{Further discussion in Appendix~\ref{app:lewandovsky}.}.

-For evidence-grounded fact-checking, most of the existing state-of-the-art systems \cite{jiang-etal-2021-exploring-listwise,stammbach-2021-evidence,khattab2021baleen} employ a 3-stage cascade approach; given a claim, they retrieve relevant documents, rerank relevant provenances\footnote{For instance sentences, paragraphs, or larger text blocks.} within these documents and then predict the claim's veracity from the top-$K$ (usually~$K$=5) relevant provenances.
+For evidence-grounded fact-checking, most of the existing state-of-the-art systems \cite{jiang-etal-2021-exploring-listwise,stammbach-2021-evidence,khattab2021baleen} employ a 3-stage cascade approach; given a claim, they retrieve relevant documents, rerank relevant evidences (sentences, paragraphs or larger text blocks) within these documents, and predict the claim's veracity from the top-$k$ (usually~$k$=5) relevant evidences.